Cardiff & Avonside Railway Society

 If any other railway group or society would like to explore any mutually beneficial links, including setting up links to your web site with us please contact the publicity officer using the e-mail address below.

-Send an e-mail to the following addresses for information about the society, membership, providing information for the magazine or forthcoming trips.
+Send an e-mail to the following addresses for information about the society, membership, providing information for the magazine or website or details of forthcoming trips.